 The module study guide contains an assessment plan, listing assessment opportunities.
 A formula for calculating the semester and final marks is included.

 The module study guide specifies assessment criteria that will be used to assess each learning opportunity.
 If you are required to perform a task or submit an assignment, the assessment criteria are usually in the form of a rubric.
 For most assessments, such as class and semester tests, you will be marked according to a memorandum.
-Memoranda are not necessarily made available to students.
+Students have the right to verify their results and the marking framework, but memoranda are not necessarily given to students.

 The rules in the table below apply to assessments in modules offered by this department.
 These rules should be read in conjunction with the UP General Rules and Regulations, available at www.up.ac.za, go to Study > Yearbooks > General Rules and Regulations, and the Faculty Regulations at www.up.ac.za, go to Study > Yearbooks > Faculty of Natural and Agricultural Sciences > Faculty Regulations.